bemson/salt/README.md

 console.log(helloSalt.state.index); // 4
 ```

-To "exit" a program, direct Salt toward it's _null_ state (at index 0).
+To "exit" a program, direct Salt toward its _null_ state (at index 0).
 The _null_ state parents the program root, allowing you to trigger any program entry/exit logic.

 ```js
 helloSalt.go(0);